dorkodu/sage/sage.md

 ##  <a name="type-system">5.1</a> Type System

-The Sage Type system describes the capabilities of a Sage server and is used to determine if a query is valid.
-The type system also can be used to add strict type constraints on attributes to determine that values provided at runtime are valid an of a desired.
+The Sage type system describes the capabilities of a Sage service and is used to determine if a query and its response are valid.

 ### <a name="5.1.1">5.1.1</a> Schema